rdallman/goserver/README.md

 The third line, `t.Execute(w,p)` will simply write the contents of the template in conjunction with our Page `p` as a response to the http request.
 This might make more sense after you get a chance to look at the template in another minute.
+Basically, it will take the items we give it from a `Page` p and put them in the specified `.html` file.
 First let's get our server working, though.

 Inside of `indexHandler` you should have seen a `//FIXME`, make it work.